 Many people become addicted to benzos because they want to avoid withdrawal.
 Addiction is a brain disease characterized by a compulsive desire to use substances despite harmful consequences.

 Most people who abuse benzodiazepines do so to relax, to relieve anxiety or to help them sleep.
-Abusing the drugs is dangerous because overdosing on benzos can make a person black out or fall into a coma.
+Abusing the drugs is dangerous because overdosing can make a person black out or fall into a coma.
 Overdosing on benzos alone is rarely fatal.
 However, mixing the drugs with other substances is risky.

 “Alcohol and benzos affect the same system,” Wilkinson said.
 “When taken together, these two substances cause a synergistic effect, meaning the sum of the two together is far greater than expected.
 Alcohol and benzos increase the effects of each other in an unpredictable and quite exaggerated way.”